 - 1. In accordance with Article 11 of the Plan, each College, School, Department and other Academic Program, and the Library, shall have a Plan of Organization. - a.
-The Plan of Organization of each College, School, and the Library shall be reviewed by the University Senate according to the procedures detailed in section 2 of this appendix.
-All revisions to such Plans of Organization must be approved by the University Senate and the President prior to taking effect. - b.
+The Plan of Organization of each College, School, and the Library shall reviewed by the University Senate according to the procedures detailed in section 2 of this appendix.
+All revisions to such Plans of Organization must be approved by the University Senate and the President of the University prior to taking effect. - b.
 The Plan of Organization of a Department or other Academic Program shall be reviewed and revised by the Faculty Advisory Committee of the College to which it belongs.
 In the review and revision of such Plans, the University Senate may act in an advisory capacity if asked to do so by the College. - 2.
-Each College, School, and the Library shall review and revise its Plan of Organization in accordance with Article 11.3 of the Plan and shall submit it to the University Senate for review. - a.
-Revised Plans of Organization shall be reviewed by the Senate Elections, Representation, and Governance (ERG) Committee for compliance with the University's Plan of Organization, University policy, and best practices of shared governance. - b.
-The Senate Faculty Affairs Committee shall review the Appointment, Promotion, and Tenure or Permanent Status section of each Plan and any related documentation for compliance with the University's APT Policy.
-The Senate Faculty Affairs Committee shall also review the Appointment, Evaluation, and Promotion Policy and any related documentation for compliance with University policies on professional track faculty and the University's Guidelines for Appointment, Evaluation, and Promotion of Professional Track Faculty. - c.
-The ERG and Faculty Affairs Committees shall communicate any concerns or requested revisions to the respective College, School, or Library. - d.
-Once all necessary revisions have been made, the ERG and Faculty Affairs Committees shall certify that they find the Plan to be in compliance and the revised Plan of Organization shall be submitted to the College Assembly or equivalent for approval. - e.
+Plans of Organization should be revised by each College in accordance with 11.3 of the Plan and shall be submitted to the University Senate for review. - Revised Plans of Organization shall be reviewed by the Senate Elections, Representation, and Governance (ERG) Committee for compliance with the University's Plan of Organization, University policy, and best practices of shared governance.

+- b.
+The Senate Faculty Affairs Committee shall review the Appointment, Promotions, and Tenure (APT) section of each Plan and any related documentation for compliance with the University's APT Policy. - The ERG and Faculty Affairs Committees shall communicate any concerns or requested revisions to the College or School to which the Plan belongs. - d.
+Once all necessary revisions have been made, the ERG and Faculty Affairs Committees shall certify that they find the Plan to be in compliance and the revised Plan of Organization shall be submitted to the College Assembly for approval. - e.
 Upon approval of the College Assembly or equivalent, the ERG Committee shall submit the revised Plan and its accompanying report to the Senate Executive Committee for review and placement on the Senate Agenda. - f.
-The revised Plan of Organization shall require final approval by the University Senate and the President. - 3.
-During the initial implementation of a recently approved Plan of Organization, a College, School, or the Library may submit additional minimal or technical amendments to the Senate within one year of final approval by the University President.
+The revised Plan of Organization shall require final approval by the University Senate and the President of the University. - 3.
+During the initial implementation of a recently approved Plan of Organization, a College or School may submit additional minimal or technical amendments to the Senate within one year of final approval by the President.
 These revisions will undergo an expedited review process by the Senate ERG Committee, and by the Faculty Affairs Committee if appropriate.
-The committee(s) shall review only those amendments submitted by the College, School, or the Library, and shall not conduct a full review of the Plan.
-Upon approval by the ERG Committee (and the Faculty Affairs Committee, if necessary), the amendments shall be submitted to the College Assembly, the Senate Executive Committee, the Senate, and the President according to the procedures outlined above in section 2 d-f. - 4.
-Until a revised Plan of Organization is approved by the University Senate and President, the version of the Plan of Organization of each College, School, and the Library that was most recently approved by the University Senate and President remains in effect, and provides the rules under which the College, School, or the Library must review and approve future revisions to its Plan.
-The University Plan of Organization supersedes any provisions in the Plan of any College, School, the Library, Department, or Academic Program that are in conflict with the purpose, applicability, or intent of the University Plan.
+The committee(s) shall review only those amendments submitted by the College or School and shall not conduct a full review of the Plan.
+Upon approval by the ERG Committee, the amendments shall be submitted to the College Assembly, the Senate Executive Committee, the Senate, and the President of the University according to the procedures outlined above in section 2 d-f. - 4.
+Until a revised Plan of Organization is approved by the University Senate and President, the version of the Plan of Organization of each College, School, and the Library that was most recently approved by the University Senate and President remains in effect, and provides the rules under which the College must review and approve future revisions to its Plan.
+The University Plan of Organization supersedes any provisions in College, School, the Libraries, Department, or Academic Program Plans that are in conflict with the purpose, applicability, or intent of the University Plan.